 What is Buying on Margin?

-Buying on Margin is defined as an investor purchases an asset say stock, home or any financial instruments and makes a down payment which is a small portion of asset value and balance amount is financed through a loan from the bank or brokerage firm.
+Buying on Margin is defined as an investor purchases an asset, say stock, home, or any financial instruments and makes a down payment, which is a small portion of asset value, and the balance amount is financed through a loan from the bank or brokerage firm.
 The asset purchased will serve as collateral for an unpaid amount.

 Buying on Margin Example